palmerusaf/waldo/README.md

 ## Roadmap

-- [ ] Save coordinates of each character to database
+- [x] Save coordinates of each character to database
-- [ ] Spawn target box with list of characters when user clicks photo
+- [x] Spawn target box with list of characters when user clicks photo
-  - [ ] De-spawn targeting marker
+  - [x] De-spawn targeting marker
-- [ ] Validate if character selection and coordinates match database
+- [x] Validate if character selection and coordinates match database
-- [ ] Provide feedback message after selection
+- [x] Provide feedback message after selection
-- [ ] Place marker if selection is correct
+- [x] Place marker if selection is correct
-- [ ] Create timer that runs after image is loaded
+- [x] Create timer that runs after image is loaded
-- [ ] Record username and score to database
+- [x] Record username and score to database
-  - [ ] Don't allow player to enter name that has pattern anon####
-- [ ] Handle anonymous users by saving anon####
-- [ ] Get top 10 high score from database
+- [x] Get top 10 high score from database
-- [ ] Display top ten high with users ranking at bottom
+- [x] Display top ten high with users ranking at bottom
-  - [ ] Add play again button at bottom of high score screen
+- [x] Add database rules
+  - [x] Add tests for database rules

 See the [open issues](https://github.com/palmerusaf/waldo/issues) for a full list of proposed features (and known issues).